-Part 1: Presented by Emberly Cross, JD MSW, Coordinating Attorney
+Part 1: Presented by Emberly Cross, JD, MSW, Coordinating Attorney

-This segment met the requirements of Rule of Court 5.215(j)(2), which requires all Family Court Services staff to “complete 16 hours of advanced domestic violence training within the first 12 months of employment and 4 hours of domestic violence update training each year thereafter,” and which suggests that “Family Court Services programs should, where possible, enable support staff, including but not limited to clerical staff, to participate in training on domestic violence and in handling domestic violence cases appropriately.”
-It further met the requirements of Rule of Court 5.230, which requires child custody investigators and evaluators to obtain 16 hours of advanced training in domestic violence issues and 4 hours of update training each year, which must include “an update of changes or modifications in local court practices, case law, and state and federal legislation related to domestic violence.”
+This segment meets the requirements of Rule of Court 5.215(j)(2), which requires all Family Court Services staff to “complete 16 hours of advanced domestic violence training within the first 12 months of employment and 4 hours of domestic violence update training each year thereafter,” and which suggests that “Family Court Services programs should, where possible, enable support staff, including but not limited to clerical staff, to participate in training on domestic violence and in handling domestic violence cases appropriately.”
+It further meets the requirements of Rule of Court 5.230, which requires child custody investigators and evaluators to obtain 16 hours of advanced training in domestic violence issues and 4 hours of update training each year, which must include “an update of changes or modifications in local court practices, case law, and state and federal legislation related to domestic violence.”

 - Explore the continuing changes in Family Courts as a result of the Judicial Council’s Elkins Task Force

 - Understand the requirements surrounding and options available for children wishing to participate in child custody cases in Family Court